top of page

 Would you like us to showcase your project with ThorVG?
 Feel free to send a request to thorvg@thorvg.org

 Check out Thor Janitor, an interactive demo game fully rendered using ThorVG.
-It renders tens of thousands of objects in real-time with effects like DropShadow and Blur, running stably at 120+ FPS!
+It renders tens of thousands of objects in real-time with effects like DropShadow and Blur, running stably at 60+ FPS!
+Give it a try! 🚀

 bottom of page